Procrastination in Business – Is it good?

 One thing I’ve discovered about procrastination is that it presents opportunities to feel good about myself.
 Let me explain, when I finally do something that I’ve been putting off for a while I generally feel pretty good about it.

-I’m getting to be pretty happy about about my procrastination.
+I’m getting to be pretty happy about my procrastination.
 Consider the people I should be keeping in contact with.
 When I do get around to calling them just to see how they are doing we get into a pretty good chin wag.
 I’ve got lots to tell them and lots has happened in their lives and at their work as well.
 I feel good when I finally hang up the phone.

 The way I see it my life is just littered with good opportunities to be proud of myself.
 Every day is like Christmas!
 I see presents I’ve left for myself almost everywhere I go.